-Vallecitos Ethics and Reconciliation Committee (VERC)
+Vallecitos Ethics and Reconciliation Council (VERC)

 VMRC is committed to creating a safe and respectful place for all who choose to practice with us.
 We value the cultivation of our vibrant and connected sangha and retreats through individual responsibility, mutual respect, and practice of the precepts.
 We are committed to holding our leaders and teachers accountable to the ethics appropriate to their roles.

-Any VMRC participant who believes that they have been subjected to or who is aware of any form of serious ethical misconduct or harassment involving a Vallecitos teacher is requested to set up a meeting with a VERC Council member to voice their concerns and receive support.
+Any VMRC participant who believes that they have been subjected to or who is aware of any form of serious ethical misconduct or harassment involving a Vallecitos teacher is requested to set up a meeting with a VERC member to voice their concerns and receive support.

 Code of Ethics for Teachers at Vallecitos Mountain Retreat Center